ddttom/doc2web/docs/prd.md

 - **Generating properly formatted HTML with indentation and line breaks for improved readability and debugging**
 - **Enhancing table presentation with professional styling, semantic structure, and accessibility features**
 - **Ensuring proper bullet point display and indentation with enhanced CSS specificity to override inline styles**
+- **Ensuring proper italic text conversion from DOCX to HTML with comprehensive style mapping and validation**

 The scope explicitly excludes: